SGauvin/SimpleConfigParser/README.md

 # Simple Config Parser

-Just a test to get familiar with std::optional, std::variant, and std::get_if.
+Just a test to get familiar with std::optional, std::variant, std::get_if, and std::visit.

 ## Compiling on Linux